aws/aws-advanced-jdbc-wrapper/docs/development-guide/Pipelines.md

 Plugins can subscribe to this pipeline to perform special handling when the current node list of databases has changed.
 Once subscribed, plugins should override the `notifyNodeListChanged` method to implement any desired logic.
 This method will be called whenever changes in the current node list are detected.

+## Accepts Strategy Pipeline

+Plugins should subscribe to this pipeline and the getHostSpecByStrategy pipeline if they implement a host selection strategy via the `getHostSpecByStrategy` method.
+In this case, plugins should override the `acceptsStrategy` and `getHostSpecByStrategy` methods to implement any desired logic.
+The `acceptsStrategy` method should return true for each selection strategy that the plugin supports.

+## getHostSpecByStrategy pipeline

+Plugins should subscribe to this pipeline and the acceptsStrategy pipeline if they implement a host selection strategy.
+In this case, plugins should override both the `acceptsStrategy` method and the `getHostSpecByStrategy` method.
+The `acceptsStrategy` method should return true for each strategy that can be processed by the plugin in `getHostSpecByStrategy`.
+The `getHostSpecByStrategy` method should implement the desired logic for selecting a host using any plugin-accepted strategies.
+Host selection via a "random" strategy is supported by default.